 Planning to go backpacking with a baby

-- Research the accommodation – we found all of ours on booking.com.
-I always used the search criteria within our budget per night and overall rating.
+Research the accommodation – we found all of ours on booking.com.
+I always use the search criteria within our budget per night and overall rating.
 I looked through reviews for comments about cleanliness and breakfast.
-You can specifically look at family reviews which is really helpful.
+You can specifically look at family reviews which is really helpful, and we found reviews from other families travelling with a baby.
 We have built up ‘genius’ status on the site so we now get discounts and other perks.

 We did some quite challenging things to be able to go backpacking as a family.
 We rented our house and sold our car when Esmé was ten weeks old.
 If you think about it, the cost of living is a lot cheaper in Asia than London.
 By going away, I managed to have my full year of maternity leave.
 If we stayed in London I would have had to return to work sooner to be able to keep up with mortgage repayments.
 We had an income from my maternity pay for some of the time and we did a lot of saving whilst I was pregnant to be able to afford the trip.
 I had two jobs and I worked late into the pregnancy.
 Whilst we were in New Zealand, I corrected essays on the go for a university and Shaun had some short term work.